At the end of August 1971, General Grivas secretly returned to Cyprus in a final attempt to win 'enosis'.....union with

 Turkish F100s return from Cyprus, National Guard T-34s destroyed from the air and a F-104 in the skies above Nicosia

-Unease grew in Ankara as reports reached them of constant attacks by the National Guard upon their greatly outnumbered forces.
+Unease grew in Ankara as reports reached them of constant attacks by the National Guard upon their outnumbered forces.

 Turkish pilots are driven to their aircraft which are being made ready for fresh missions over Cyprus

-Despite fierce and determined resistance by the National Guard (already divided and weakened by the events of the coup) Turkish forces expanded their bridgehead and, by the time of the ceasefire (22nd July), had crossed the mountains and linked up with the Turkish Cypriot enclave north of Nicosia.
+Despite fierce and determined resistance by the National Guard, Turkish forces expanded their bridgehead and, by the time of the ceasefire (22nd July), had crossed the mountains and linked up with the Turkish Cypriot enclave north of Nicosia.